 However, a member can have the right to request your company to hold an AGM.
 That person must notify the company no later than 14 days before the end of 6 months after the financial year ends.

-Upon the request, your company must hold an AGM and make sure the event takes place before the deadline.
-You may consider applying to ACRA for a deadline extension of AGM in Singapore, which will be discussed later in this blog.
+Upon request, your company must hold an AGM and make sure the event takes place before the deadline.
+You may consider applying to ACRA for a deadline extension of the AGM in Singapore, which will be discussed later in this blog.

-4. AGM Dispensation in Singapore
+Dispensation for AGM in Singapore

 Your company can also dispense with the AGM requirement in Singapore, as long as these criteria are satisfied: